-After DSTA 2017, three volumes of conference edited books, two volumes of Springer Proceedings in Mathematics and Statistics, and 8 special issues of JSCR-ranked journals were published! (see Previous Publications).
+It is worth mentioning that the latest conference, DSTA 2019, has resulted in two volumes of conference edited books, three volumes of Springer Proceedings in Mathematics & Statistics, and six special issues of JSCR-ranked journals! (see Previous Publications).

 - bifurcations and chaos in dynamical systems